SO YOU WANT TO LOSE WEIGHT FAST?

 The problem is there is no such thing as magic and you cannot defy physics.
 Your body is composed the way it is and can only be changed at its pre-determined, optimal rate.

-The problem with the latter route is, it is in no way infinite.
+The problem with this route is, it is in no way infinite.

 Eventually you would run out of calories to eat.

-In other words, a more measured approach would be optimal for burning fat, improved body composition and keeping the fat of long term.
+In other words, the more measured approach would be optimal for burning fat, improved body composition and keeping the fat of long term.

-Just remind yourself how long it took you to put those pounds on in the first place and realize that it will take a good percentage of that time to take it off if you want it to stay off and to ensure it is fat you are losing, leaving you looking trim and toned, rather than ‘skinny fat’.
+Just remind yourself how long it took you to put those pounds on in the first place and realise that it will take a good chunk of that same time to take it off.
+That is assuming you want it to stay off and to ensure it is fat you are losing, leaving you looking trim and toned, rather than ‘skinny fat’.

 Is it really weight you want to lose?